-As explained in our answer to question 1, the GASB does not believe the link to specific characteristics of an entity to be appropriate for determining the scope of the exemption from consolidation.
-Our suggestion, therefore, is to identify specific characteristics of an investment in a controlled entity rather than specific investment entities.
+As explained in our answer to question 1, the GASB does not believe the link to specific characteristics of an entity to be appropriate for the determination of determining the scope of the exemption from consolidation.
+Our suggestion, therefore, is to identify specific characteristics of an investment in a controlled entity rather than criteria for specific investment entities.
 Specific characteristics which determine whether such an investment should be excluded from consolidation are